sirged/3dModels/README.md

 # 3D Models Repo

 These are the source files for my personally created 3D models.
-Some models may end up on my thingiverse before they make it here. https://www.thingiverse.com/SirGed
+My finished modesl end up over at Thingiverse.
+Anything still beta/desining stages will only be here.
+https://www.thingiverse.com/SirGed